Ziad-Algrafi/ODLabel/Autolabel/AutolabelGUI/README.txt

 To run the Autolabel script from the command line:

 2. .
-Navigate to the project directory and install your preferred requirements MANULLAY from the command prompt CMD.
+Navigate to the project directory and install your preferred requirements MANUALLY from the command prompt CMD.
 Note choose your desired file and minimum or recommened requirements:

     cd path\to\Autolabel\Requirements